hipe/tmx/beauty_salon/doc/issues.md

 [#007]       ( intra-subsystem issues )

+      #small #open [#here.O] when you're really close to the end, rename
+             "callish identifier" as something like "grammar symbol name"

              [#here.N] as long as the only entrypoint into whole-word filtering is thru macros, #track it